TreeUmph Adventure Course – What a Thrill!

 I am ridiculously exhausted.
 No, I mean it.
 I can write, but moving?
-Not going to happen any time soon.
+Not going to happen any time soon after this treeumph-ant treetop adventure.
 And so I sit in my comfy inflatable bed in my aunt’s place in Tampa, writing about the amazing experience I just had.
-I won’t lie, my fingers are a tad cut up, and typing this is mildly painful.
-Worth it.
+I won’t lie, the cuts and blisters on my fingers make typing this mildly painful.
+Worth it for visiting TreeUmph.

-The first thing we noticed at TreeUmph Adventure Course was how insanely friendly all of the staff were; it wasn’t some fake customer service friendly, it was genuine.
+The first thing we noticed was how insanely friendly all of the staff were.
+Not some fake customer service friendly, it was genuine.
 You could tell they loved their jobs, and adored helping out those adventurers who came along.
-We had our initial training on how to hook our harnesses onto the many wires assuring that we didn’t tumble to our death, and were sent on our way.
+The knowledgeable staff taught us how to hook our harnesses onto the many wires to avoid tumbling to our deaths.
+Then the friendly faces sent us on our way.
 Here we go!

-TreeUmph Adventure Course has five different stages that go in order from “easy” to hard.
-Okay, the easy ones were relatively simple, but hell, they still required some sure footing.
-Thankfully, we could do them with ease because we knew at any given moment, should we stumble, the harness would hold us safely in the air, floating about unsure of what to do next.
+The adventure course has five different stages that go in order from “easy” to hard to measure your strength, agility, endurance, and nerves as you’re harnessed to equipment designed to keep you safe.
+Okay, the first ones looked relatively simple, but hell, I still had some close calls!
+Thankfully, we could do them with ease because we knew at any given moment, should we stumble, the harness would hold us safely in the air… floating about… unsure of what to do next.
 Still, no tumbling to our death was going to happen.

-Wow, I just got up to grab my GoPro photos, which TreeUmph Adventure Course kindly let me rent for free, and I’m not going to lie: my armpits stink.
+Wow, I just got up to grab my GoPro photos, which they kindly let me rent for free, and I’m not going to lie: my armpits stink.
 It was a workout for my unfit body, that’s for sure.

 Despite my better judgement, after reaching level four, I decided to do it: I was going to try level five.
 I mean, it didn’t look way worse than the other obstacles, it was just super high up.
 Oddly, the height didn’t concern me, despite a need to look down to see where the hell to stand next.

-No matter how far you make it in TreeUmph Adventure Course, you get to do a zipline at the end (there were many ziplines during the courses as well, but the long one – called the Triumph Zipline – awaits you at the finale).
+No matter how far you make it, you get to do a zipline at the end (there were many ziplines during the courses as well, but the long zip line – called the Triumph Zipline – awaits you at the finale).
+Not to mention it’s a 650-foot long zip line!
 My aunt and I strolled over, exhausted, and climbed the three sets of ladders up to the top before ziplining our way to the finish.